 A Church cannot grow beyond its infrastructure.
 Zeal can take you a little beyond it temporarily, but ultimately it is like a glass of water that is limited by the size of the glass.

 They both agreed.
 If it is limited by the physical infrastructure then, that is saying that every Church body has a visible dimension which has a profound impact on the extent of its growth as a Spiritual entity.
 This makes sense to me, and explains why the Catholic Church has such an organized infrastructure.
 We think Jesus wanted it that way.
 If we are called to unity then there must also be unity in the structures.

 We've all experienced it.
 You walk into a some churches and they are lifeless.
 Nobody talks about Jesus as a friend, it's as if He's off on a distant planet.
 The priest or preacher is talking as if he doesn't want to be there, and he rattles through the service in a wooden mechanical way.

 Catholics totally agree with Evangelicals that without faith in Christ, members of a community cannot be a church.
 There are some "dead" communities out there, some Catholic some Evangelical.
 They are a black eye on Christianity.
 But even the apostles were shaky at times.
 All of them, except John, deserted Jesus.
 One doubted him, one denied him, and one betrayed him.
 All but one came back.
 So let's pray for our "dead" churches and our Christian friends who need to go deeper with Christ.
 Thankfully, many Catholic churches and other communities are full of the Holy Spirit.

-To the right is a Catholic youth festival I played at.
+Above is a Catholic youth festival I played at.

 Catholics believe the Bible is clear that there was a physical structure of authority and that successors of the apostles were given that authority.
 We call this the priesthood and it was foreshadowed by the Levites of the Old Testament.
 Catholics believe Jesus gave Peter the authority to lead the apostles.